oroinc/documentation/user_guide/sales_processes_workflow.rst

 - You will get to the page of the Lead instance

-- Click :kbd:`Qualify` button in the top right corner
+- Click :guilabel:`Qualify` button in the top right corner

 - Qualify tab will appear